Crappie Vs Bluegill – What’s the Difference?

 Crappie are sunfish and are bigger than bluegill.
 While both fish are sunfish, they have contrasting colors.
 Bluegills are usually more colorful than crappie.
 The dark spot on their head is a distinctive trait.
 Other types of sunfish may have different markings, such as pumpkinseed or copper nose.
 White crappie, on the other hand, lack these bright colors.
 And black crappie has dark spots on every part of their body.
 If you’re fishing for bluegill, you’ll need a small to medium-sized hook, worms, and tip bobbers.

-They are a common fish in many types of water, including warm lakes, ponds, and rivers.
+They are common fish in many types of water, including warm lakes, ponds, and rivers.
 Crappies can be found in both fresh and saltwater, and they can live in both murky and clear water.
 In the spring, they will stage for pre-spawning when the water temperature reaches 58 degrees.
 Males excavate nests on sand substrates, guarding them for two or three days.
 Once the eggs hatch, the larvae will hide in weeds, piers, and the bottom of waterfalls.

 Crappie vs Bluegill Identification